Jinja attractions and adventure activities

 This might explain why despite the barriers, the two tribes have very similar languages and the more powerful Baganda have an enormous influence over the Basoga.
 The area was called the place of rocks or the place of flat rocks.
 The word for rocks or stones in the language of the Baganda is Ejjinja and Edinda in the Basoga dialect.
 The British used this influence to name the town they established Jinja.

-Busowoko falls are among the beautiful falls formed on the Nile River in Jinja.
+Busowoko falls are also on the long list of Jinja attractions.
+Busowoko are beautiful waterfalls formed on the Nile River in Jinja.
 They are found in Bususwa/Bukongo village in Kitanaba sub-county just after Namavundu forest.
 They are 19Kms off Jinja city and approximately 81Kms by road East of Kampala.
 Visit Busowoko for not just the incredible views but also white-water rafting, tubing, water massaging, camping, bird watching, filming and photo shooting sites.
-Book our 1 day trip to Jinja to see the Busowoko falls.
+Book the 1 day trip to Jinja to visit the Busowoko falls.

 The Uganda Railway Museum is a collection of what remains of the Jinja Railway station that was constructed in 1928 by the British colonial government.
 It is located at the Jinja-Iganga highway and contains artefacts from the days before the railway in Uganda, the life during the early days of railway development, the colonial expansion era and after independence.
 The Uganda Railway Museum was opened in Mar 2022 and its tour shall involve watching a short film on the history of the railway in Uganda, a train experience in a restored but stationed locomotive and coach.
 There is also a developing crafts market from where guests can buy souvenirs.